-The first 1.5 years of the MScSoft studies have three semesters of compulsory core courses (33.5 ECTS), exercises (10.5 ECTS), elective courses and their exercises (11 ECTS), seminar attendance (2 ECTS) and practical and integrated laboratory classes (18 ECTS).
+The first three semesters of the MScSoft studies contain compulsory core courses (33.5 ECTS credits), compulsory exercises (9 ECTS credits), elective courses and their exercises (12.5 ECTS credits), seminars (2 ECTS credits), as well as practical and integrated laboratory classes (18 ECTS credits).
 Elective classes are offered as part of the 2nd and 3rd semesters.
 A list of elective classes is offered to the students and they are requested to sign-up for all electives during the first semester.
 Elective classes are offered and assigned to the two semesters, based on student interest.
 A minimum of three students are required for an elective class to be offered.